California Workers’ Compensation Law Update – Part II

 What Will Happen to My TTD Benefits if My Work Injury Is Permanent?

-In some cases, a work-related injury or illness may be catastrophic and could cause an injured worker to suffer permanent disability.
-A permanent disability is considered any long-term disability that causes the worker to have a reduced earning capacity once they have been found to have reached maximum medical improvement.
+In some cases, a work-related injury or illness may cause an injured worker to suffer permanent disability.
+A permanent disability is considered any long-term disability that causes the worker to suffer permanent functional impairment to body part(s) or systems, sometimes resulting in a reduced earning capacity.

-With permanent disability cases, these workers may be eligible for permanent disability benefits.
+These injured workers may be eligible for permanent disability benefits.
 Since permanent disability benefits are different and paid under different circumstances, the changes to California workers’ compensation law made with the enactment of Senate Bill 1127 generally will not apply.
-Your California workers’ compensation attorney can help you learn more about whether or not your workers’ compensation case could involve compensation for permanent disability.
+Your California workers’ compensation attorney can help you learn more about whether your workers’ compensation case could involve compensation for permanent disability.

 Do I Need to Hire a California Workers’ Compensation Lawyer to Handle My Case?

-Although there is no requirement that a workers’ compensation case must be handled by an attorney in California—regardless of how complex it is—having an attorney on your side can substantially improve the outcome of your case.
-Since many workers’ compensation lawyers work on a contingency-fee basis, there are typically no up-front charges to worry about, since your lawyer will be paid upon the conclusion of your case.
+Although there is no requirement that a workers’ compensation case must be handled by an attorney—regardless of how complex it is—having an attorney on your side can substantially improve the outcome of your case.
+Since many workers’ compensation lawyers work on a contingency-fee basis, there are typically no up-front charges to worry about, since your lawyer will not be paid until your case is resolved.

 The Law Office of Kneisler and Schondel does not charge for consultations with potential clients, and workers’ compensation claim cases are handled on contingency.
-We will only receive payment as a portion of your eventual settlement or award at trial.
+We will only receive payment in the event there is a settlement or an award made after trial.
 To find out more about how we can help you move forward with your claim for workers’ compensation benefits, reach out to our office through our website form or give us a phone call at (707) 542-5132